 From 1350 in the Old Town of Gdańsk there was a chapel dedicated to St. Mary Magdalene, in which an association of penitent women called Madeleines led its life.
+It gathered poor women who, having come from the surrounding villages, had little chance for a decent life in a big city (no nunnery had yet operated in Gdańsk).
 In 1374 in Gdańsk, on the way from Rome to Vadstena in Sweden, a funeral procession with the earthly remains of Saint Bridget of Sweden stopped.
 The sarcophagus with the relics was first placed in St. Mary’s church, and then moved for two weeks to the penitential chapel.
 The relics started the great cult of St. Bridget, which made the Grand Master of the Teutonic Order decide to transform the association into a regular monastic convent, which resulted in the establishment of a monastery in 1394 and the construction of the nave of the church in 1397.
 In its eastern part, the Brigitte Sisters lived, and in the western part, since 1400, the Bridget Fathers.

 In the fifteenth and sixteenth centuries, the monastery experienced its heyday: the number of vocations increased, the church and enclosure buildings were expanded and modified, and the convent was respected by the inhabitants of Gdańsk.
 The troubles began in 1587, when the church and part of the enclosure burned down, and then conflicts with Protestants began to grow.
 The monastery was plundered at least twice, and the admission of novices to the order was forbidden, which in turn led to the decay of the community and the decline of the monastery.
 In 1592, Bishop Hieronim Rozrażewski issued a decree ordering the transfer of all monastery goods to the Jesuits, although the city council did not agree to it.
 Jesuits took over the ministry of Brigid Sisters in 1606, supported by a dozen sisters from the dissolved monastery in Vadstena.